-As usual I will do this by briefly presenting some of today’s finds.
+As usual I will do this by briefly presenting some of the day’s finds.
 And like before quotes from the books are always given in their own language.

 1. THE NEW SCIENCE OF GIAMBATTISTA VICO.
 Abridged Translation of the Third Edition (1744).
 By Thomas Goddard Bergin and Max Harold Fisch.
 Cornell University Press, 1948/1961/1970, Paperback, 384 p.
-Very good condition, apparently unread.
+Very good condition, appears to be unread.

 I never heard of Mr. Vico, but here’s what the translaters state on the back cover: “one of the few works of original genius in the entire history of social theory”.
 Furthermore “it is the most impressive attempt before Comte at a comprehensive science of human society and the most complete class-struggle analysis prior to Marx.”